yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/javascript-primer.md

 If you can see this article, then you already have a full-featured JavaScript development environment--I am talking about the browser you are using!

 All the examples on this page, you can type them into your browser's console and check their running results.
-If you don't know how to do this, you can read [Guidance of how to open the cosole in different browsers](http://webmasters.stackexchange.com/a/77337).
+If you don't know how to do this, you can read [Guidance of how to open the console in different browsers](http://webmasters.stackexchange.com/a/77337).

 Are you ready?
 Let's start learning JavaScript!